desolaterobot/thoth/README.md

 # Named after the Egyptian god of sacred texts, ThothCrypt isn't far from mythology...

 ### ThothCrypt is a simple graphical program to encrypt entire folders just by using a single passcode, made in Python.
+Supports all file types and sizes!
 Fernet encryption from the cryptography package is used for symmetric encryption and Tkinter is used to handle the GUI.
 Here's the main menu:

 <p align="center">
   <img src="readme/mainmenu.png" alt="Main Menu">